lwhite1/dabooDb/README.md

 * 1 million random inserts: 8.8 seconds (113,636 OPS or 8.8 micros per insert)
 * 1 million random reads: 3.279 seconds (304,971 OPS or 3.3 micros per read)

-### 1.5
+### 1.1

 * Pluggable comparator
 * Range search

+### 1.2
 * Optimistic locking
-* Simple transactions
+* Transaction support

+### 1.3
 * Proper performance testing framework

 ### 2.0

-* Client-Server or embedded modes
+* Client-Server Mode with pluggable communication protocols

-* Excellent performance at scale (say, less than 10 micros per read, up to 100 million records)
+We should now have a good working system, with excellent performance at reasonable scale (say, less than 10 micros per read, up to 100 million records).

-At this point, we will have a good working system, and proceed with making a Low Performance/High Latency version, that can be used as a starting point for students.
+We can proceed with making a Low Performance/High Latency version that can be used as a starting point for students.

 ## Beyond that?
 Here are some further extensions to make it a real db (should we decide that would be fun):